ocaml-ppx/ppx_deriving_protobuf/README.md

 Protocol Buffers specification [suggests][optional] that if a message contains multiple instances of a `required` or `optional` nested message, those nested messages should be merged.
-However, there is no concept of "merging messages" accessible to _ppx_protobuf_, and this feature can be considered harmful anyway: it is far too forgiving of invalid input.
-Thus, _ppx_protobuf_ doesn't implement this merging.
+However, there is no concept of "merging messages" accessible to _deriving Protobuf_, and this feature can be considered harmful anyway: it is far too forgiving of invalid input.
+Thus, _deriving Protobuf_ doesn't implement this merging.

-_ppx_protobuf_ is more strict than _protoc_ with numeric types; it raises `Failure (Overflow fld)` rather than silently truncate values.
+_deriving Protobuf_ is more strict than _protoc_ with numeric types; it raises `Failure (Overflow fld)` rather than silently truncate values.
 It is thought that accidentally losing 32th or 64th bit with OCaml's `int` type would be a common error without this countermeasure.